mxious/mxious/README.md

-# mxious
+# Mxious
-The Mxious social music discovery engine
+The Mxious social music discovery engine.

+# Documentation
+In the works!